ahlulmukh/minionlab-autoreff/readme.md

 ## Notes

+- If you get error `invalid creds` you can delete token in `src/json/token.json`
 - Make sure to use valid proxies to avoid IP bans.
 - The bot will attempt to verify the email up to 5 times before giving up.